 For yachters who moor their vessel in Falmouth Harbour, they'll find plenty to keep them busy when they arrive ashore; however, those who want to do more than visit local beaches, it will require a bit of travel.
 All of the other attractions, from landmarks to casinos are located outside of the town's limits.

-You will discover several beaches to visit in and around the area.
-Snorkeling is available at some of the beaches, for vacationers who enjoy the underwater scene.
-Just click on the name of the beach for a detailed article concerning that beach.
+You'll discover an abundance of beaches to visit in and around the area.
+Snorkeling is an option at some of these beaches, for those who enjoy this relaxing pastime.
+You can click on the beach names for detailed information about that beach.

 Windward Beach: Secluded, open, and rarely crowded, Windward Beach makes up for it rocky waters with beautiful views and plenty of sand to sun bathe on.
 With the shimmering ocean on one side and a wall of trees on the other, eco-tourist and all lovers of natural beaches should be pleased with this one.

 These are just a few of the options that are available.
 Click here to check out our page regarding beaches for Falmouth Harbour.